-Required Prerequisite: Principles of Agriculture, may be taken concurrently Animal Science is a two-semester course that provides students with an overview of the animal agriculture industry.
+Grade Level: 10-12 Animal Science is a two-semester course that provides students with an overview of the Course #: 5008 Full Year Lenath: Credit(s): Two Diploma: Counts as a Directed Elective or Elective for all animal agriculture industry.
 Students participate in a large variety of activities and laboratory work including real and simulated animal science experiences and projects.
 All areas that the students' study may be applied to both large and small animals.
 Topics to be covered in the course include: history and trends in animal agriculture, laws and practices relating to animal agriculture, comparative anatomy and physiology of animals, biosecurity threats and interventions relating to animal and human safety, nutrition, reproduction, careers, leadership, and supervised agricultural experiences relating to animal agriculture.